yokoffing/Betterfox/README.md

 ## Credit
-Hours spent reviewing, condensing, and testing [ghacks user.js](https://github.com/ghacksuserjs/ghacks-user.js), about:config suggestions from websites and blogs, and keeping up with [Mozilla updates](https://wiki.mozilla.org/Firefox/Roadmap/Updates).
-(Where there is similiarity to other authors, credit goes to them.)
+Where there is similiarity to other authors, credit goes to them.